We knew we’d love Koh Tao.

 So that was my day of pride.
 I managed to hold my head underwater for prolonged periods of time without freaking out, saw a ton of amazing coloured coral and fish, and climbed a mountain barefoot.

-And that evening, our final night in Koh Tao, we were off to see Sairee “properly” – with the infamous Koh Tao pub crawl. (anyone who has been to SE Asia recently will have seen the shirts everywhere.
+That evening, our final night in Koh Tao, we were off to see Sairee “properly” – with the infamous Koh Tao pub crawl. (anyone who has been to SE Asia recently will have seen the shirts everywhere.
 Yes, we got the shirts too.)

-We arrived on the back of a pick up truck, and after being in a huge queue to the meeting bar, we had shots squirted into our mouths with syringes, we went to a pool party, we watched a fabulous amateur lady boy show, and we finished the night on the beach watching fire shows while everyone else got very, very inebriated.
+We arrived on the back of a pick up truck, and after being stuck in a huge queue to the first bar, we had shots squirted into our mouths with syringes, we went to a pool party, we watched a fabulous amateur lady boy show, and we finished the night on the beach watching fire shows while everyone else got very, very inebriated.
 After my experience on Koh Phangan, I wasn’t planning to get that drunk again for a while.
 We even saved money on getting back to Mae Haad at 2am by discovering it was only a 20 minute walk (though I’m glad we did one of the truck rides!).